pyiron/pyiron_ontology/docs/README.md

 `pyiron_ontology` is a pyiron project built on top of `owlready2` to leverage ontologies for guided workflow design and dynamic (use-based) typing.

-Philosophically, `pyiron_ontology` breaks the construction of ontologies down into two parts: a set of classes that are "universal" to all `pyiron_ontology` ontologies, which describe the core elements of a workflow, and a set of "domain specific" declarations (most or all of which) define
+Philosophically, `pyiron_ontology` breaks the construction of ontologies down into two parts: a set of classes that are "universal" to all `pyiron_ontology` ontologies, which describe the core elements of a workflow, and a set of "domain specific" instance declarations (most or all of which) define relationships between different pieces of code.

 ## Installation and setup